 Dance Gavin Dance – That’s What I Like (originally by Bruno Mars)

 Speaking of limits, there’s Dance Gavin Dance’s That’s What I Like, and at least it twists the track in some weird new ways, ditching any sign of the smooth R&B of the original and cramming in the spidery, highly obtuse guitar work this band has become synonymous with.
-It’s a shame that’s where any praise ends though, as That’s What I Like is a completely mess otherwise, throwing together dissonant chunks of sound that have no chance of connecting and praying that something good comes from it.
+It’s a shame that’s where any praise ends though, as That’s What I Like is a complete mess otherwise, throwing together dissonant chunks of sound that have no chance of connecting and praying that something good comes from it.
 Jon Mess’ screams sound impossibly awkward over an instrumental like this, while Tilian Pearson sounds uncomfortably restrained in his cleans, almost dropping into a whisper at the back end of each chorus.
 It really is all over the place and not in a good way; one that could’ve easily been left off with little consequence.